Ext groups in Homotopy Type Theory: Ext in an ∞ -topos

 \subsection{Foundations}

 We explain our setup for interpreting HoTT into the \(\infty\)-topos \(\Xc\).
 We assume an inaccessible cardinal \(\kappa\) for the entirety of \cref{sec:interpretation}.
 Formally, the interpretation of HoTT lands in a type-theoretic model topos \(\cat{M}\) presenting \(\Xc\), which always exists~\cite{Shu19}.
 The model topos \(\cat{M}\) admits a univalent universe which classifies relatively \(\kappa\)-presentable fibrations.
 This universe allows us to interpret HoTT with a single universe.
 Constructions in \(\cat{M}\) present constructions in \(\Xc\), and we are interested in studying the fruits of our labour in the latter.
+We emphasize that our constructions can be built from truncations and pushouts, which are modelled in \(\infty\)-toposes; no other HITs are needed.
 These constructions are all uniquely determined up to equivalence by their universal properties coming from the interpretation of the various type constructors, and this obviates the need to explicitly work with \(\cat{M}\).
-Moreover, it is shown in~\cite{Stenzel} that the univalent universe in \(\cat{M}\) presents an object classifier \(\iuniv : \iTypedom \to \iType\) for relatively \(\kappa\)-compact morphisms in \(\Xc\)~\cite[Section~6.1.6]{HTT}.
-This means that the mapping space \(\Xc(X,\iType)\) is naturally equivalent to the space \(\core{\Xc \kslice X}\) of relatively \(\kappa\)-compact maps into \(X\) in \(\Xc\), and lets us precisely determine the objects and structures in \(\Xc\) which are classified by the universes (of types, and of modules) that we consider.
-We write \(\Xck\) for the sub-\(\infty\)-category of \(\kappa\)-compact objects in \(\Xc\).